emdash/udlang/roadmap.md

 ## 0.1-mvp ##

+The main goal here is to get a minimum viable product so that I can evaluate how well uDLang is likely to live up to its stated goals, and make sure the fundamental design of the language is reasonable.

+The implementation of the interpreter will kept intentionally simple, so that it will be easy to modify as the language evolves.
+Benchmarks will be written, to establish a performance baseline to compare against future versions.

 - Feature complete enough for the example in the readme
 - Naive proof-of-concept implementation.
 - Static type checking can be incomplete.
 Fall back to runtime checks for anything tricky.